mfonner/daily-coding/README.md

 ### list_comprehensions
 Given a list of numbers and a number, k, return whether any two numbers from the list provided add up to k.

+### logging
+You run an e-commerce website and want to record the last N order ids in a log.
+Implement a data structure to accomplish this, with the following API:

+    record(order_id): adds the order_id to the log

+    get_last(i): gets the ith last element from the log. i is guaranteed to be smaller than or equal to N.

+You should be as efficient with time and space as possible.